Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: Minimum Flows and Maximum Cuts

 \subsection{Minimum flows and minimum policy covers}

-A crucial problem in the design and analysis of our sampling rules (especially the max-coverage one) is the problem of computing a \emph{minimum policy cover}.
+A crucial problem in the analysis of our sampling rules is the problem of computing a \emph{minimum policy cover}.
 Formally, given a subset $\cE' \subseteq \cE$ of the arcs (i.e., of the state-action-stage triplets), the goal is to find a set of policies $\Pi_{\mathrm{cover}} \subseteq \Pi$ of \emph{minimum size} such that

 That is, $\Pi_{\mathrm{cover}}$ is the smallest set of policies that, played together, visit all arcs in $\cE'$.
 This problem can be easily reduced to a minimum flow problem with lower bound function

 which intuitively demands at least one visit to all $(s,a,h)\in\cE'$, and zero visits from the other triplets.
 Moreover, since $\underline{c}$ is integer-valued, an integer minimum flow exists which can be computed by existing algorithms \citep[e.g.,][]{brandizi2012graph2tab}.
 Suppose that $\eta$ is one such integer minimum flow.
 A policy cover can be easily extracted from it by the procedure shown in Algorithm \ref{alg:extract-cover}, which is similar to the method proposed by \cite{brandizi2012graph2tab} to obtain a minimum path cover in a layered DAG.